Even after they've done it for years. Because they likely fell into running their business but never introspected to build efficient processes for it.

 Frankly, freelancing is overrated.
 While it's often better than working a traditional job, I'll be so bold as to say freelancing is rarely better than running an agency.

-So, I ask you again: Do you have marketable skills?
+I ask you again: Do you have marketable skills?
 Can you deliver good work?
 Can you find your motivational hook?
-If yes, bookmark this page and start.
+If yes, bookmark this page and start an agency.
 You won't regret it — so long as you work smart and not just hard.

 It's really easy to get overwhelmed.
 With agencies, workflow management is key.

 So far, I've written in-depth guides on how to build muscle and how to acquire customers.
 My upcoming guides teach how to write well, play piano, and think critically.
 If you'd like them a couple months early, you can enter your email below.